 Omega-3 Benefits for Baby

-There’s been numerous studies to show benefits of omega-3 consumption during pregnancy including:
+There have been numerous studies to show benefits of omega-3 consumption during pregnancy, including:

 - Decreased risk in developmental delay, ADHD, autism, cerebral palsy